Sathuranga Vettai: Release

-The film's rights were bought by Thiruppathi Brothers Film Media in June 2014.
-The satellite rights of the film were sold to STAR Vijay.
-Prior to the release, Manobala had held several sneak previews of the film for personalities from the film industry, who were impressed with the film.
-Thereafter, Thirrupathi Brothers were trying to release the film in over 200 screens in Tamil Nadu.
+The film's theatrical rights were bought by Thiruppathi Brothers Film Media in June 2014.
+Initially scheduled to release on 25 July 2014, the film was brought forward by a week to 18 July.
+Prior to the release, Manobala held several sneak previews for several film personalities who were impressed.
+Thereafter, Thirrupathi Brothers tried to release the film in over 200 screens in Tamil Nadu.